 Each evening we provide a special activity for campers.
 It may be our own staff or campers performing; it may be outside entertainment that we provide; it may be a group participatory activity that their group leader has planned such as a treasure hunt, game show, or social.

 What is a "Lazy Day?"

 Lazy Day is one day of the week when there are no regular activities.
 Campers are allowed to sleep late.
 Brunch is served late morning, and then we have a special activity planned such as going to a movie, bowling alley, roller skating rink, or we may bring a group of entertainers to camp. *Due to COVID protocols we will not be leaving camp for trip days this summer or bringing in outside entertainment.
 Instead we are planning special in-camp events.*

 Do campers have to wear a uniform?

 There is no required uniform at Island Lake.
 All campers are given a camp T-shirt when they arrive at camp that is to be worn for sports or on out-of-camp trips.
 Otherwise campers wear their own clothing.
 We do provide a clothing catalogue from an outside company where you may purchase items containing our camp logo if you choose.

 What kind of transportation is provided?

 *Due to COVID protocols we will not be having bus transportation this summer.
 We will provide more information about parent drop off as we get closer to camp.* We provide bus transportation for campers to and from camp.
-Luggage travels with the children.
 We have bus stops located in Queens, New Jersey (Paramus and Livingston), Westchester County, Philadelphia, and Newark Airport (for flying campers).
 The camp experience begins at the bus stop facilitating the transition to camp life.